HIV Treatment and Management

 Table 24a.
 Drug Interactions Between Protease Inhibitors and Other Drugs

 This table provides information on the known or predicted interactions between protease inhibitors (PIs) and non-antiretroviral (ARV) drugs.
-When information is available, interactions for boosted atazanavir (ATV) (with either ritonavir [RTV] or cobicistat [COBI]) and unboosted ATV are listed separately.
-The term “all PIs” refers to both unboosted ATV and ATV, darunavir (DRV), and lopinavir (LPV) boosted with either RTV or COBI.
-This table does not include interactions for fosamprenavir (FPV), nelfinavir (NFV), or tipranavir (TPV).
-For information regarding interactions between PIs and other ARV drugs, including dosing recommendations, refer to Tables 24c25a, and 25b.
+The term “PI” refers to atazanavir (ATV) or darunavir (DRV) boosted with either ritonavir (RTV or r) or cobicistat (COBI or c).
+This table does not include interactions for unboosted ATV, fosamprenavir (FPV), l opinavir (LPV), nelfinavir (NFV), or tipranavir (TPV).
+For information regarding interactions between PIs and other ARV drugs, including dosing recommendations, refer to Tables 24c, 25a, and 25b.

-Recommendations for managing a particular drug interaction may differ depending on whether a new ARV drug is being initiated in a patient on a stable concomitant medication or whether a new concomitant medication is being initiated in a patient on a stable ARV regimen.
+Recommendations for managing a particular drug interactions may differ depending on whether a new ARV drug is being initiated in a patient on a stable concomitant medication or whether a new concomitant medication is being initiated in a patient on a stable ARV regimen.
 The magnitude and significance of drug interactions are difficult to predict when several drugs with competing metabolic pathways are prescribed concomitantly.
-In cases where an interacting drug needs to be replaced with an alternative, providers should exercise their clinical judgement to select the most appropriate alternative medication to use.
+In cases where an interacting drug needs to be replaced with an alternative, providers should exercise their clinical judgment to select the most appropriate alternative medication.

-Note: FPV, NFV, and TPV are no longer commonly used in clinical practice and are not included in this table.
+Note: Unboosted ATV, FPV, LPV/r, NFV, and TPV are no longer commonly used in clinical practice i n the United States and are not included in this table.
 Please refer to the U.S. Food and Drug Administration product labels for information regarding drug interactions between these PIs and concomitant medications.
+Information regarding these agents may also be found in archived versions of this guideline.

 Concomitant Drug